awsdocs/amazon-kendra-developer-guide/doc_source/API_DocumentAttribute.md

 # DocumentAttribute<a name="API_DocumentAttribute"></a>

-A custom attribute value assigned to a document\.
+A document attribute or metadata field\.
+To create custom document attributes, see [Custom attributes](https://docs.aws.amazon.com/kendra/latest/dg/custom-attributes.html)\.

 ## Contents<a name="API_DocumentAttribute_Contents"></a>